hpc-maths/2025-hands-on-samurai/practical_session/04-euler.md

 - Component 2: $\rho u$ (momentum in x)
 - Component 3: $\rho v$ (momentum in y)

-Once, you have created the vector field `conserved` containing the conservative variables, you can access each component using:
+Once you have created the vector field `conserved` containing the conservative variables, you can access each component using:

 ```cpp
 // For cells